termoshtt/github-docker-package-example/README.md

 # github-docker-package-example

-Example to use container registory of GitHub Packages
+Example to use container registory of GitHub Packages (docker.pkg.github.com), not GitHub container registry (ghcr.io)

+Be sure that docker.pkg.github.com cannot upload using personal access token like ghcr.io .
+You have to setup GitHub Actions.

 GitHub Actions setup
 ---------------------